ramsesisbest/Opploans/README.md

   * The premise of the company is to help middle-class income earners with bad credit (not paying bills on time/owe money to financial institutions), because conventional and long-established financial conservatories (banks) were/are not.
 (Opploans is a high interest short term lending company)

-* Who is the company's intended customer?
+**Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+(What is the unfair advantage they utilize?)**
+ * The company's intended customer is borrowers with bad credit.
+The underserved (Do not have a bank account or do not have access to traditional finacial services) spending market in 2018 hit a revenue marker of 188.5 billion.
+Short-term credit spending in 2018 hit 66.1 billion (Opploans is a short term credit borrowing lender).
+Opploans does not charge origination fees(upfront fee charged by a lender to process a new loan application) or prepayment penalties (a fee that some lenders charge if you pay off all or part of your mortgage early).

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)
+**Which technologies are they currently using, and how are they implementing them?
+(This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)**
+ *OppLoans is a site that reformats itself on multiple device platforms which integrates with a cloud-based verification (internet confirmation) and servicing platform ( step-by-step loan serivicing needs digitalized).
+"The company's proprietary underwriting model uses machine-learning and artificial intelligence as well as alternative financial data beyond the consumer's credit score to provide a more complete credit picture."

 ## Landscape: